 In 1989, a movie called “National Lampoon’s Christmas Vacation” poked fun at the trend of trying to have the best Christmas lights in the neighborhood.
 In the movie, Clark Griswold covers every imaginable inch of his home in 25,000 outdoor Christmas lights.
 While the lights initially fail to turn on, they eventually do (causing the rest of the lights in the neighborhood to go out).

-But despite the humorous undertones and obvious exaggeration in the movie, many homeowners are still determined to create an impressive Christmas light display every year.
-And we say, “more power to them!”
+But despite the movie’s humorous undertones and obvious exaggeration, many homeowners are still determined to create an impressive Christmas light display every year.

 Today, Christmas lights look much different than they did back in the 1920s or even the 1980s.
 It’s not unusual to see a modern holiday light display that incorporates everything from whimsical icicle lights to twinkling fairy lights and everything in between.
 Some homeowners even sync Christmas lights to music for an unforgettable show that people of all ages can enjoy.